Irate-Walrus/stardust-rs/README.md

 ![GDB seg fault](./docs/gdb-debug-segfault.png)

-If I debug the elf without the linker script you can see that this is a result of a failed check within `if !piece.is_empty()`:
+If you debug the elf without the linker script you can see that this is a result of a failed check within `if !piece.is_empty()`:

 ![failed `is_empty()` check](./docs/piece-is-empty.raw.png)